 Implementing ROT13 and ROT(n) Caesar Ciphers in Python

 The Caesar cipher (shift cipher) is an extremely simple encryption technique.
-Substitutions of this kind rely on the invariant - replace each plain-text letter by the letter some fixed number of positions across the alphabet.
-The recipient is then able to successfully decode the encoded message if they are aware of the chosen position system.
+Substitutions of this kind rely on an invariant - replacing each plain-text letter with the letter at a fixed number of positions across the alphabet.
+The recipient is then able to decode the encoded message successfully if they are aware of the chosen shift.

-ROT13 (aka. rotate by 13 places) is an implementation of this cipher, replacing each letter with the letter 13 positions after it in the given symbol table (typically the alphabet).
-As the basic Latin alphabet is 26 letters long, the same algorithm implementation can be used to decode an encoded subject matter.
+ROT13 (also known as rotate by 13 places) is an implementation of this cipher.
+It replaces each letter with the letter 13 positions later in the given symbol table (typically the alphabet).
+As the basic Latin alphabet is 26 letters long, the same algorithm can be used to decode an encoded message.

 Basic Implementation